attowatt/i2c2midi/README.md

 ![](pictures/i2c2midi_side.jpg)

+## Repository Content
+- `firmware` — The Teensy/Arduino code that converts I2C messages to MIDI out messages.
+- `hardware` — Everything hardware related
+  - Schematic
+  - Protoboard layout (with and without components)
+  - Fritzing file
+  - Illustration regarding the power cabling (!)
+- `pictures` — Some pictures of the first working prototype.

 ## Usage
 After connecting the module to Teletype via I2C, use the following code in a Teletype script:

 **Send MIDI notes**